Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 require syncing in case they change.
 It also makes it much harder to manipulate (e.g. if we want a different skin, pose, size etc).
 They should be loaded (and cached) from the API.
 I did this just to save time.

+* Using a proper task queue when loading data like e.g. Celery with RabbitMQ.

+* The whole loading of games, summoners and champion stats should probably be done in a transaction that is only committed if everything loads successfully.
+I guess we'll see how this goes.

+* I didn't add a logger, this should definitely be added.

+* Integration tests!!!

 TODO List
 =========